iliff/theologiesofthedigital/docs/_posts/2019-11-08-model-training.md

 With our supervised approach to training, we construct a dataset that has two inputs (X_verse, X_commentary) and a known output (y).
 Because we are using gpt-2 to generate text, one word at a time, from a seed prompt, here is what these inputs and outputs look like:

 ```
-X_verse = an integer encoded sequence of the entire verse from Revelation
+X_scripture = an integer encoded sequence of the entire verse from Revelation
 X_commentary = an interger encoded sequence of the commentary at each stage (this will grow each pass)
 y = the next word (encoded sequence) of the commentary
 ```